masolimano/maneage/README-hacking.md

 `top-make.mk` it as we go along here.
 The first step (un-commented line) is to import the local configuration (your answers to the questions of `./project configure`).
-They are defined in the configuration-Makefile `reproduce/software/config/installation/LOCAL.mk` which was also built by `./project configure` (based on the `LOCAL.mk.in` template of the same directory).
+They are defined in the configuration-Makefile `reproduce/software/config/installation/LOCAL.conf` which was also built by `./project configure` (based on the `LOCAL.conf.in` template of the same directory).

 The next non-commented set of the top `Makefile` defines the ultimate